macformula/racecar/docs/docs/firmware/flashing/index.md

 ### Vehicle ECUs

-The vehicle ECUs are not development boards, they are bare STM32F7 processors soldered to a circuit board.
-These boards do not have a built in ST-Link or USB interface so we must use a different connector.
+The vehicle ECUs are not development boards.
+They are bare STM32F7 processors soldered to a circuit board.
+These boards do not have a built-in ST-Link or USB interface so we must use a different connector.

 You will need and external ST-Link and a USB cable from the blue tool chest in the Hatch bay.
 Some of the ST-Links are Micro-USB and others are USB-C. We should have cables for both.